LukeMcCulloch/LukeMcCulloch.github.io/README.md

 I was following a pattern that repeats itself again and again throughout computer science --- the interpreter pattern.

-From Norvig to SICP, and from C++ expression templates to a n-ary logical rules, and probably back to the first calculator you or your aunt, or your classmates dad implemented from an object-Pascal book in 1991, the interpreter pattern keeps showing up.
-Anyway, I'm not a writer so I will stick to the facts:
+From Norvig to SICP, and from C++ expression templates to a n-ary logical rules, and finally in Tensor Flow, Theano, and no doubt in other machine learning libraries, the interpreter pattern keeps showing up.

+Here is how this pattern appears in my work:
 * In my PhD I have a class which overloads math to store up an expression tree.
 * I then parse said expression tree and construct simple logical rules that implement the same procedural mathematics in relational style.
 * Here I deliberately created explicitly temporaries that I could process easily into another computational form.

-On the other hand, for expression template programming in C++,
+On the other hand, for expression template programming in C++, the interpreter pattern shows up in the following way:
 * One implements classes which overload mathematical expression so as to store up the computation tree instead of performing the computations eagerly.
 * Then, when all computations in an expression are known, the program can